tatsuhiro-t/argparse4clj/README.txt

 The argparse4clj is a command line argument parser library for Clojure.
 Argparse4clj is actually a wrapper library for argparse4j.

+See http://argparse4clj.sourceforge.net/usage.html to learn how to use this library.

 Sample code:
 -------------------------------------------------------------------------------
 (ns demo (:use [net.sourceforge.argparse4clj]))